August 2, 2018

 Video

-This video highlights recent work on the LSST cryostat.
+This video highlights recent work on the cryostat for the LSST Camera of NSF–DOE Vera C. Rubin Observatory.
 (Farrin Abbott/SLAC National Accelerator Laboratory)

 Work on the camera for the future Large Synoptic Survey Telescope (LSST) has reached a major milestone with the completion and delivery of the camera’s fully integrated cryostat.
 With 3.2 gigapixels, the LSST camera will be the largest digital camera ever built for ground-based astronomy.
 It’s being assembled at the Department of Energy’s SLAC National Accelerator Laboratory.